schodet/nxt-python/docs/api/backends.rst

 Connection Backends
 ===================

+.. module:: nxt.backend

-Backends are used by :func:`nxt.locator.find_one_brick`.
+Backends are used by :func:`nxt.locator.find`.
 You will usually not use them directly.

 USB
 ===